Lilu Miah: Role in the liberation war

-In the end, the call of patriotism won.
-On the night of 28 March (then clockwise 29 March), the Bengali EPR troops, including Lilu Mia, revolted.
-The clash between Bengali and non-Bengali EPRs in the wing lasted till March 30.
-Most of the non-Bengali EPR and Pakistani army (about 115) were killed in the clashes.

-Then the EPR freedom fighters jumped into the war taking up positions in different places.
-One group formed defenses at Bhatgaon (23 miles before Thakurgaon), one at Deviganj, one at Shibganj.
-Apart from this, they also set up defenses at Khansama, Jaiganj and Jharbati on various roads connecting Thakurgaon and Syedpur.
+On 28 March 1971, the Bengali EPR troops, including Miah, revolted.
+The clash between Bengali and non-Bengali EPRs in the wing lasted until March 30, 1971.
+Non-Bengali EPR and Pakistani army troops (about 115) were killed in the clashes.
+The EPR freedom fighters took part in the war, taking up positions in several locations, Bhatgaon (23 miles before Thakurgaon), Deviganj, and Shibganj.
+Defensive lines were also established at Khansama, Jaiganj, and Jharbati using various roads connecting Thakurgaon and Syedpur.